 "Oh no, child...
 I'm not your mother..."
 She assured him.

 His mouth began to shift in apparent discomfort, before he eventually settled for having his lips parted slightly.
-Interested in his actions, she took his upper lip between her thumb and forefinger, pulling upwards so she could peer into his mouth.
+Concerned by this, she took his upper lip between her thumb and forefinger, pulling upwards so she could peer into his mouth.

 His only teeth, his top front teeth, had both widened and thinned, the roots of his cuspids stretching out and rounding, while the lower portion slimming into sheer needlepoint tips.
 His budding teeth had become fangs, rather long ones at that.
 Looking into his lower mouth, she could see small puncture wounds along his gums.